thm-mni-ii/helm-charts/README.md

 ## Usage

 [Helm](https://helm.sh) is required to use the charts.
-Please refer to the [helmet documentation]([https://helm.sh/docs/intro/quickstart/) for installation instructions.
+Please refer to the [Helm documentation](https://helm.sh/docs/intro/quickstart/) for installation instructions.

 After the installation, the repo can be added with the following command: